Foreign Language Requirement

 “It is most desirable that students include in their programs some work in a foreign language, beyond the basic language requirement.”
 Swarthmore

 To receive the degree of Bachelor of Arts or Bachelor of Science, candidates must fulfill a foreign language requirement.
-To meet Degree Requirements as outlined in the Swarthmore College Bulletin, candidates must have done at least one of the following:
+Students may satisfy this degree requirement in at least one of the following:

-- A. successfully studied 3 years of a single foreign language during grades 9 through 12 (work done before grade 9 cannot be counted, regardless of the course level);
+- (a). successfully completing 3 years of a single foreign language during grades 9 - 12 (work completed before grade 9 cannot be counted, regardless of the course level);

-If you have fulfilled your language requirement, the Department encourages you to use your time at Swarthmore to become truly proficient in Spanish.
-Consider taking any of our introductory courses: SPAN 008, 012, 015, 022 and 023 are officially designated Writing Courses, and as such they fulfill the Writing Course Requirement.
+If you have already fulfilled your language requirement, the Department encourages you to use your time at Swarthmore to become truly proficient in that language with introductory and/or advanced content courses.
+Many of these courses fulfill the Writing Course requirement, and will provide you with the necessary tools to study abroad in full immersion.

 Please note that students planning to participate in study abroad programs are expected to demonstrate linguistic skills that are beyond the language requirement, and to have pursued College level language study at Swarthmore.

 Alternatively, students who have completed the language requirement are encouraged to study a new, additional language during their time at Swarthmore.